TheOceanCleanupAlgorithms/ADVECT/README.md

 * 3D kernel: model domain is the whole oceans, from surface to bathymetry, and physical processes depend on the size/shape/density of debris.

 ### 2D Kernel
-Simulations using the 2D kernel can be run via `src/run_advector_2D.py`.
-Particles are released at some location in space and time, and are transported according to the following physical processes:
+Each particle is released at some location in space and time.
+Upon release, each particle is transported according to the following physical processes:
 #### Surface ocean current-driven advection
 Particles are transported in a time-evolving 2D velocity field of surface ocean currents, which the user must provide.
 The particles are advected according to one of two schemes: forward-Euler, or a second-order Taylor-expansion scheme which corrects for the outward-drift error the Euler method experiences in a curved field.
 #### Wind-driven drift